opencinemac/occlib-py/zdocs/source/index.rst

    * results: ``zdevelop/tests/_reports/test_results.html``
    * coverage: ``zdevelop/tests/_reports/coverage/index.html``

-Illuscio requires >= 85% code coverage in all files to publish a library.
+The Open Cinema Collective requires >= 85% code coverage in all files to publish a library.
 Libraries with less than 85% coverage in any given file will be kicked back or will need to have an exception granted.

 Likewise, code will be tested upon deployment and kicked back in the case of failures.
 The brief example tests in this library includes a failed test.